Nearly 14,000 ACC claims for boxing in three years and three known deaths

 "We have to sort that out but boxing has been around a long time so it is crazy to talk about banning the sport."

-The release of the statistics comes after the death of Kain Parsons, 37, who died last Wednesday after being injured during the Fight for Christchurch charity boxing event on Saturday night.

 Kain was fighting former Canterbury and Tasman Makos rugby halfback Steve Alfeld when he was critically injured.

-His death has been said to be the first incident in the New Zealand Professional Boxing Association's (NZPBA) history where a fighter has suffered a critical injury in the ring.
+He died four days later in Christchurch Hospital.

-However, earlier this year Lucy Aroha Brown died after receiving a head injury during a routine sparring session.
+Earlier this year Lucy Aroha Brown died in hospital after suffering a head injury during a routine sparring session.

-The mother of two was flown to Auckland City Hospital in a critical condition, after she collapsed during routine sparring at Wellsford Boxing Sport & Fitness Club on August 18.
+The mother of two was flown to Auckland City Hospital in a critical condition, after she collapsed during routine sparring at Wellsford Boxing Sport & Fitness Club in August.

-Brown, 31, died on August 22 after her life support was switched off.

 In 2016, Neville Knight also died during a charity fight in Hamilton.
 The 49-year-old collapsed in front of hundreds of spectators at the event on September 24.

-Despite desperate efforts to administer CPR, including by Knight's fiancee Michelle Burke, he could not be revived.